wforest/sd-ecs/readme.md

 This plugin is derived from The Events Calendar Shortcode by brianhogg, https://eventcalendarnewsletter.com/the-events-calendar-shortcode/.
 It adds a shortcode for use with The Events Calendar Plugin (by Modern Tribe).

+This plugin was modified to work with the Boo Theme for Circle Pines Center.

 With this plugin, just add the shortcode on a page to display a list of your events.
 For example to show next 8 events in the category festival:

 `[sdecs-list-events cat="festival" limit="8"]`